wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

 * SeedProvider developed by Waves team creates test account from SEED.
 SeedProvider can be used at the app debugging stage.
 * [ProviderWeb](https://gitlab.waves.exchange/we-public/provider-web) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.

-You can also develop your own Provider, see [Prodider Interface](#provider-interface).
+You can also develop your own Provider, see [Provider Interface](#provider-interface).

 In code you can use [TypeScript types](https://github.com/wavesplatform/ts-types/blob/master/transactions/index.d.ts).